TJAdryan/gpu_rapids_demo/README.md

 This project benchmarks pandas vs cuDF performance on a large payment dataset (15+ million rows).
 The results revealed that for simple operations like filtering and basic aggregation, file I/O dominates processing time, making GPU acceleration benefits less apparent than expected.
 Taking full advantage of the hardware requires altering the code to take full advantage of the GPU

 ## Key Findings
+-There is a lot of compute that is not being utilized.
+Taking the time to see what resources you have on hand to improve your workflows is definitely a smart option.
+NO MATTER HOW MUCH YOU WANT TO GO OUT AND BY THE LATEST HARDWARE.

 **Updated Benchmark Results (gpu_benchmark.py):**